IndiraBk/npr-ui-cypress-tests/README.md

 - `chromeWebSecurity: false` is set in `cypress.config.js` to allow Cypress to interact with Stripe iframe fields and handle cross-origin limitations.
 - In `support/e2e.js`, uncaught frontend exceptions (like `ReportAdPopup` errors from ads) are caught and logged to avoid false test failures while working with a public production site.
+- Test data like donation amounts and menu items are stored in the `cypress/fixtures` folder for better maintainability and reuse across test files.

 ---